LPDLG/CalliPaint/README.md

 ![Model architecture of CalliPaint](assets/model_architecture.png)

 *Figure 1.
-Overall architecture of CalliPaint.
+Overall architecture of InkScribe.
 The detailed model design will be disclosed after the paper is officially accepted.*

 ## 🐧 Linux Deployment